lunarphp/lunar/docs/core/reference/orders.md

 ## Overview

 As you'd expect, orders on an online system show what users have purchased.
-They are linked to a Cart and you can only have 1 order per cart in the database.
+Orders are linked to Carts and although you would generally only have one Order per cart, the system will support multiple if your store requires it.

 ```php
 Lunar\Models\Order